priscillaclark/devops-portfolio/terraform-ansible-vpc-infra/README.md

 ```bash
 ls ~/.ssh/id_rsa.pub
 ```

+- ls = list files
+- ~/.ssh/ = a hidden folder in your home where SSH keys are usually stored.
+- id_rsa.pub = your public key (the one you share, not secret)

 If not, generate:

 ```bash
 ssh-keygen -t rsa -b 4096 -C "your_email@example.com"
 ```
+- ssh-keygen = a tool to create a new SSH key
+- -t rsa = use the RSA type of key (a common and secure kind)
+- -b 4096 = make the key 4096 bits long (very strong)
+- -C "your_email@example.com" = add a label so you know whose key it is (your email)

 Upload your key to AWS Console → EC2 → Key Pairs → Import Key Pair → Paste contents of ~/.ssh/id_rsa.pub